 Keeping plants well-watered is vital for reducing spread of flames and restricting combustibility.
 This can be achieved through carefully calibrating irrigation to evenly distribute water across the entire living wall.

 At ANS Global, we use the latest irrigation technology to maximise the fire safety of our living walls.
-By connecting the electronic valves to the alarm system, the valves will automatically open when the fire alarm is alerted.

 Just like a boiler, water tank, and electrical devices, it’s essential to keep on top of the maintenance of a living wall.
 This ensures the planting remains green and healthy with moist soil, therefore limiting the combustibility of the system.